SENSUIKAN!

 Nine miles NE of Holtz Bay, Attu.
 Captain William A. Corn's USS PENNSLYVANIA (BB-38) is proceeding northward, away from the island, to rejoin Captain Horace D. Clarke's IDAHO (BB-24) with which she is assigned to provide bombardment fire support.

-At 1325, a PBY "Catalina" on anti-submarine patrol, radios that two torpedoes are headed for the PENNSLYVANIA!
+Overhead, a PBY "Catalina" on anti-submarine patrol, radios that a torpedo is headed for PENNSLYVANIA!
 Captain Corn maneuvers the battleship evasively at full speed.
-Her lookouts sight the torpedoes wakes passing safely astern.
+Her lookouts sight the torpedo's wake passing safely astern.
 The PBY flies back along the track of the torpedo and drops a smoke bomb at the point from where the torpedo had been fired.

-At 1937, LtCdr John E. Edwards' USS PHELPS (DD-360) of the PENNSYLVANIA's Screening Group makes a sound contact.
-At 1939, the PHELPS drops two depth charges, then loses contact.
+At 1937, LtCdr John E. Edwards' USS PHELPS (DD-360) of PENNSYLVANIA's Screening Group makes a sound contact.
+At 1939, PHELPS drops two depth charges, then loses contact.

 Cdr Henry D. Rozendal's USS FARRAGUT (DD-348) and Lt Cdr Paul G. Osler's EDWARDS (DD-619) are detached to hunt down the submarine.
-For about ten hours, they conduct sonar searches and carry out attacks with Mark 6 depth charges.
+For about ten hours, they conduct sonar searches and carry out depth charge attacks.

 Five miles NE of Chichagof Harbor.
-About 0600, the submarine - probably the I-31 - is finally forced to the surface where the EDWARDS sinks her by gunfire in about 1000 fathoms of water at 52-08N, 177-38E.
+The submarine - probably I-31 - is finally forced to the surface where EDWARDS sinks her by gunfire in about 1000 fathoms of water at 52-08N, 177-38E.
 Diesel oil rises and grows to cover an area of about five square miles.

 14 May 1943: